i0tool5/learnings/golang/memory-management/README.md

 ---

 In **`Go 1.19`** The introduction of the SetMemoryLimit function will require modifications to the scavenger startup.
 Now the intensity of the scavenger will be controlled by a PI controller: the closer the memory consumption approaches the limit, the higher will be the CPU fraction allocated to the scavenger (up to 10%).
+[Release notes](https://go.dev/doc/go1.19#runtime) describing the changes in the runtime associated with the introduction of the soft memory limits feature.

 ## Summary